Mark Weber, Assistant Dean for Career Services

-Margie joined OCS in 2000 after working for many years as an employment litigator and counselor in Boston at both large and small law firms and in the General Counsel’s office of a large university.
-From 2007 – 2010 Margie developed the Career Guidance program at Ropes & Gray in Boston where she helped to grow and manage the firm’s flex time program as well as collaborate with department heads, partners and associates to serve as a career advisor to associates across all offices.
-Margie also developed her own consulting practice, working with large Boston firms on associate career issues.
+Margie joined OCS after working as an employment litigator in Boston where she was a law firm associate and also worked in the general counsel’s office at a large university.
+Margie developed the first Career Guidance program at Ropes & Gray and also had her own consulting practice, working with large Boston firms on career development issues.
 For several years prior to law school, Margie worked in the Development Office for the Museum of Fine Arts in Boston.
 She received her B.A. in economics from the University of Massachusetts, Amherst and her J.D. from Northeastern University School of Law where she enjoyed legal internships in the General Counsel’s office at National Public Radio in Washington DC, the Federal Public Defender Office in Boston, and 2 large Boston law firms.

 Associate Director and Director for J.D.
 Advising